enormandeau/snplift/README.md

 ## Benchmark

-When transferring millions of positions, once the genome is indexed, SNPLift will typically transfer between 1 and 2 million positions per minute.
-For example, 50M *Zea mays* SNPs were transferred in 30m20s.
+When transferring millions of positions, once the genome is indexed, SNPLift will typically transfer between 0.5 and 1 million positions per minute.
+For example, 50M *Zea mays* SNPs were transferred in 53m06s.
 For datasets with less than 1M positions, using 1 to 10 CPUs is recommended.
 Above that, run time will decrease up to 40 CPUs, but the overall efficiency is also reduced.
 Overall, using 10 CPUs is always a good choice and values above 20 CPUs will be quite